 If you’re in a city where your lift pass gets used more than Lyft app, this winter coat from Patagonia will be your best friend.
 Made from 90% recycled materials, this durable and soft coat provides plenty of waterproofing should you take a spill on the slopes.
 Additionally, it’s lined with synthetic down to keep you warm while you’re shredding powder.
 Additional details help out the most hardcore, including an expanded hood with room to cover a helmet and a low-profile powder skirt to help keep out any unwanted snow.

 The peacoat is one of those classic menswear staples that belongs in every man’s closest.
 Typically made from dense wool, they make a stylish and fun option to wear around all winter long.
-The double-breasted nature of this version from Vince Camuto has been treated with water-resistant material to make sure it won’t falter if you get caught in a drizzle, while the wool blend helps to retain and trap heat.
+The double-breasted nature of this version from Nautica will elevate your look to the nines while keeping you warm at the same time.
 This version is done in a navy style that’s as classic as the Dutch sailors who popularized the coat.